Smallmouth bass: Angling

-With increased industrialization and land use changes, many of the nation's eastern trout rivers were polluted or experienced elevated water temperatures, reducing the range of native brook trout.
-Smallmouth bass were often introduced to northern rivers with increased water temperatures and slowly became a popular gamefish with many anglers.
-Equally adaptable to large, cool-water impoundments and reservoirs, the smallmouth also spread far beyond its original native range.
-Later, smallmouth populations also began to decline after years of damage caused by overdevelopment and pollution, as well as a loss of river habitat caused by damming many formerly wild rivers to form lakes or reservoirs.
-In recent years, a renewed emphasis on preserving water quality and riparian habitat in the nation's rivers and lakes, together with stricter management practices, eventually benefited smallmouth populations and has caused a resurgence in their popularity with anglers.

 Today, smallmouth bass are very popular game fish, frequently sought by anglers using conventional spinning and bait casting gear, as well as fly fishing tackle.
 The smallmouth bass is potentially the toughest fighting freshwater fish in North America, and is commonly the targeted species in many fresh water fishing tournaments.
 In addition to wild populations, the smallmouth bass is stocked in cool rivers and lakes throughout Canada and the United States.
 In shallow streams, it is a wary fish, though usually not to the extent of most trout.
 The smallmouth is highly regarded for its topwater fighting ability when hooked – old fishing journals referred to the smallmouth bass as "ounce for ounce and pound for pound the gamest fish that swims".
 Smallmouth bass are not usually taken for the table, but rather are caught and released by most anglers.
 However, smaller specimens in cooler water often have higher quality filets of white, firm flesh when cooked.

 The current all-tackle world record for a smallmouth bass is 11 lb 15 oz, caught by David Hayes in the Dale Hollow Reservoir, on the Kentucky/Tennessee border, in 1955.